ReeceDunne/gpt-movie-search-front-end/README.md

 ### 5. Interact with the Search Bar:

-Once the page has loaded enter a prompt into the Searchbar and a list of movies will be returned
+Once the page has loaded and you have successfully logged in enter a prompt into the Searchbar and a list of movies will be returned